Sriramanenivikas/CARESYNC/README.md

 ---

-⭐ **Star this repository if you find it helpful!**

-*Built with ❤️ for learning and demonstration purposes.*
+Built for learning and demonstration purposes.